KentThylstrupAdel/HomeLab/README.md

 # Platform Engineering Homelab

-A hands-on Platform Engineering homelab built to learn Kubernetes, automation, GitOps, REST APIs, monitoring and modern infrastructure practices by designing, building and operating a real environment.
+A hands-on Platform Engineering homelab built to learn Kubernetes, automation, GitOps, REST APIs, monitoring, PKI and modern infrastructure practices by designing, building and operating a real environment.

 ---